-We cycle a total of 681 km on paved roads along rivers, through lush paddy fields, karst landscapes, and peaceful villages before taking on some climbs to truly appreciate the natural splendour of the mountains.
+We cycle a total of 656 km on paved roads along rivers, through lush paddy fields, karst landscapes, and peaceful villages before taking on some climbs to truly appreciate the natural splendour of the mountains.
 The trip begins with our meeting in Hanoi on Day 1, followed by four cycling days of modest climbing, making for a moderate warm-up phase.
-On Day 6, we start from the Laos border and have our biggest climbing day of 2170 m.
+On Day 6, we start from the Laos border and are introduced to the mountainous country with some challenging climbing.
 This is followed by a slightly easier Day 7, a rest day on Day 8, then a return to big climbs on Days 9 and 10.
 Reaching the plateau of the Plain of Jars, the climbing again subsides somewhat for days 11 to 14.
 Where the climbs are tough, we have lowered the distances to make them manageable.
 Remember, the support van is never far away!
 The journey takes us on a route less frequented; therefore, some overnight stays will be basic at guesthouses, and there will be one night with shared facilities.

-Suitability: This is a Hard level trip that will provide some challenging climbing sections (averaging 854 m per day, with a maximum day of 2170 m) and significant distances (anywhere from 31 km to 80 km per day).
+Suitability: This is a Hard level trip that will provide some challenging climbing sections and some significant distances.
 The climbs are always interspersed with downhills and flat sections, and the toughest days are distributed throughout the trip, allowing for recovery in between.
 While less experienced cyclists are welcome to join the trip, it is best suited for cyclists with the stamina to cycle those distances and elevations on successive days.
 Vietnam and Laos can be quite hot and humid even in the morning hours, so it is helpful to acclimatise to these types of conditions before the trip, if possible.
 To fully enjoy the trip, riders should also have the confidence to navigate a bike through occasional crowded streets and rough sections of broken pavement.
 Of course, it is always an option to proceed through tricky sections on foot, or skip ahead, as a support vehicle is available at all times to provide refuge for weary riders.

 Biking Conditions: The roads are predominantly tarmac and in relatively good condition, but occasionally you will experience sections of deteriorated road surfaces and small sections of dirt roads, which makes it all the more exciting and adventurous!
 While we have chosen the quietest roads possible, we will regularly share the roads with motorbikes, cars, and buses and have a few short sections along busier main roads.
 Roads in Southeast Asia are used for everything from drying crops to village marketplaces, so you certainly may encounter unpredictable situations or busy sections along the way.
 We generally ride rain or shine, but based on the guide’s discretion or your level of comfort, modifications to the planned route can be made.
 It’s all part of the adventure!